-The importance of Ravenna between the 5th and the 6th century is testified by the precious mosaics guarded in the ancient late Christian and Byzantine buildings.
-Eight of these monuments have been inserted in the Unesco World Heritage list for their universal value, the unicity and the mastery of the mosaic art.
+The importance of Ravenna between the 5th and the 6th century is testified by the precious mosaics preserved in its ancient late Christian and Byzantine buildings.
+Eight of these monuments have been inserted in the Unesco World Heritage list for their universal value, unicity and mastery of the mosaic art.

 Nevertheless, many are the places of artistic and archaeological interest that marked the city's past, such as the Domus of the Stone Carpets, the Ancient Port of Classe, and the recent Classis Ravenna - Museum of the City and of the Territory.

 The art of eating well in Ravenna has strong roots that sink in the typical peasant knowledge of Romagna: simple and genuine products draw on local and traditional flavours and perfumes, conquering even the most difficult palates.

-Piadina of Romagna, cappelletti al ragù, passatelli in broth, caramelized figs with Squacquerone cheese are some of the typical dishes of the city, and don't forget a good glass of Sangiovese Superiore.
+Piadina, cappelletti al ragù, passatelli in broth and caramelized figs with Squacquerone cheese are some of the typical dishes of the city.
+And don't forget a good glass of Sangiovese Superiore.

-The area of the City Dock (Darsena), just behind train station, is becoming a rendezvous for friends, families, but also for youngsters and sportsmen.
-The several pubs and the open spaces embellished by street art murals make the whole area very suggestive and fascinating, recalling most Mitteleuropean realities.
+The area of the City Dock (Darsena), just behind the train station, is becoming a rendezvous for friends, families, but also for youngsters and sportspeople.
+The several pubs and open spaces embellished by street art murals make the whole area very suggestive and fascinating, recalling many other European cities.

-During the summer, the 'movida' (which means nightlife) of the city moves to the beach establishments scattered along the coast, entertaining with a series of concerts and events until late at night, tailored to every taste and need.
+In summer, the nightlife of the city moves to the beach establishments scattered along the coast, entertaining the public with a series of concerts and events until late at night, tailored to every taste and need.

-Every year, at the beginning of summer, the Ravenna Festival offers a rich calendar of events with the best artists and directors at international level, ranging from classical music to contemporary songs, without forgetting theatre and dancing.
+Every year, at the beginning of summer, the Ravenna Festival offers a rich calendar of events with the best artists and conductors at international level, ranging from classical music to contemporary songs, without forgetting theatre and ballet.

 The event schedule continues during the autumn, when thanks to the Autumn Trilogy, night after night, three different operas will be on the same stage.

-For over twenty years, during the summer nights, some of the most beautiful Unesco monuments of Ravenna are open to all the tourists and estimators of art thanks to the initiative Mosaic by Night.
+For over twenty years, during the summer nights, some of the most beautiful Unesco World Heritage monuments of Ravenna have been open to all tourists and estimators of art thanks to the Mosaico di Notte (Mosaic by Night) event.